 The Green Turtle Club has a first class restaurant, comparable to state side fine dining.
 It's restaurant is adjacent to their Tipsy Bar and steps from the marina.
 They offer cottages right on the water where you can tie up your rental boat.
 That be our choice.
 Pool side villas are also offered too.
 The Gully Roosters usually stop by for a gig on Wednesdays playing under the stars on the marina deck.
 This writer finds the Club a little more upbeat and an easier location to get "to and from", and explore the north end and its beaches.
 Add to this the fact the paved town road ends at the Club.
 Still a rental cart or boat is needed.
 The Club is within a 10 minute walk to a lovely bay beach at Coco Bay and 20 minute walk to a beautiful stretch of ocean beach with all the diving and snorkeling you may want.

 The Bluff House has elevated seaside cottages with a great view of the Sea of Abaco.
 Sadly the Bluff closed their elegant hill top restaurant and pool which could easily have won the fantastic view award.
-By 2013 new ownership had completed most of the planned renovations with the exception of the hill top facilities.
-Spring 2015 their popular marina / pool side Jolly Roger Bar and Bistro change their name to the Ballyhoo Bar and Grill.
-And along with that, arrived a new chef and menu straight from Nassau.
+Dining activity now takes place at at the Ballyhoo Bar and Grill with it's adjacent Tranquil Turtle Beach Bar on the Sea of Abaco side.
 The Gully Roosters also play once a week.
-The Bluff has a small beach and Tiki Bar on their property facing the Sea of Abaco.
+The Bluff has a small beach on their property facing the Sea of Abaco.
 The Ocean Beaches are a small trek from the Bluff House (30 Min).
 Again, a golf cart or boat rental would be mandatory for getting to town.
-See special note.
+[See special note.]

-The local Hertz is actually a rent a cart.
-A couple of agencies that come to mind are, Marilyn Sanders' Sea Side Cart Rentals 365-4147.
+The local car rental is actually a golf cart rental with a couple agencies coming to mind.
+Marilyn Sanders' Sea Side Cart Rentals 365-4147.
 She is also the proprietor of Green Turtle Property Rentals mentioned above.
-Her office & dock are located conveniently next to the ferry dock in New Plymouth (her customers are free to use her dock).
-Donny & Giselle McIntosh's also rent carts and can be found at D&P Cart Rentals 365-4655, located at the G.T.
+Her office & dock are located conveniently next to the ferry dock in New Plymouth where you can arrive, pick up your cart and head to your destination.
+If you are also renting a boat, her customers are free to use her town dock.
+Donny & Giselle McIntosh's also rent carts and can be found at D&P Cart Rentals 365-4655, located conveniently at the G.T.
 Club.
 Another alternative is Omri's on again - off again Taxi.
 If all else fails just get out to the road and stick your thumb out, the old fashioned way.
 You needn't fear and its guaranteed to work.